National Council of School

 they continue.

-And the district's biggest legal
+And the district's biggest legal challenges

-challenges still lie ahead.
-Long-time
+still lie ahead.
+Long-time Otay legal

-Otay legal counselor Tom Harron, now
+counselor Tom Harron, now chief deputy

-chief deputy county counsel, has a
+county counsel, has a pending lawsuit

-pending lawsuit against Otay and board
+against Otay and board member Jaime

-member Jaime Bonilla claiming racial
+Bonilla claiming racial discrimination,

-discrimination, defamation and wrongful
+defamation and wrongful termination.
+In a

-termination.
-In a federal lawsuit, six
+federal lawsuit, six other former

-other former employees allege
+employees allege discrimination,

-discrimination, wrongful termination and
+wrongful termination and retaliation for

-federal suit also names Bonilla as a
+names Bonilla as a defendant.
+There's

-discrimination lawsuit pending by an
+another discrimination lawsuit pending by

-ex-employee and yet another one
+an ex-employee and yet another one

 waiting to be filed.